eradiate/eradiate/docs/rst/maintainer_guide.rst

 ^^^^^^^^^^^^^^^^^^^

-When you want to update pinned dependencies (*e.g.* because you added or changed a dependency in ``pyproject.toml`` or because a dependency must be updated), you need to update the lock file.
+When you want to update pinned dependencies (*e.g.* because you added or changed a dependency in ``requirements/layered.yml`` or because a dependency must be updated), you need to update the lock file.

 **With Conda**, use the following command in your active virtual environment: